ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 The `update` reference point is shown when new items are received from the server, to provide an affordance for users to refresh the page with new items when they are available.
-It is hidden by default (through an `.amp-hidden` class which can be overriden).
+It is hidden by default (through an `.amp-hidden` class whose style can be overriden).
 You may style this reference point as a `fixed` position item if you want a floating button on the page like on social media websites, to draw the reader's attention to take action.
 Currently the `update` reference point is not shown for either updates (using `data-update-time`) or tombstone